 What equipment do I need for a drive-thru or mobile coffee shop?

 All of this equipment is still needed in a smaller or mobile coffee shop.
-Some things may need to be sized down or adjusted, but nothing really changes.
-The only exception to this being a security system.
+Some things may need to be sized down or adjusted, but nothing changes.
+The only exception to this is a security system.
 That may not be needed if you pack up and take your shop home each night.

 How much does it cost to buy equipment for a coffee shop?

 Equipment costs can vary wildly between coffee shop start-ups, and there is no short answer.
 However, Crimson Cup did some research and found that a brick-and-mortar coffee shop can cost anywhere from $80,000-$300,000.
-If you are opening a mobile business, those costs are closer to $50,000-$150,000.
-To get a better idea of the total cost of starting your own coffee shop, click here.

-To learn more on how to start your own coffee shop checkout my startup documents here
+To learn more on how to start your coffee shop check my startup documents here

 Please note: This blog post is for educational purposes only and does not constitute legal advice.
 Please consult a legal expert to address your specific needs.